CITY CRUISES BY HORNBLOWER

 For more information go to: www.1000islandsplayhouse.com

-Zip into summer and visit Skywood Eco Adventure!
-Located in the heart of the 1000 Islands, Skywood Eco Adventure is Ontario’s newest and largest zip lining and canopy adventure experience.
-Skywood has five elements: an Adventure Park with 5 aerial courses; a Zip Tour featuring 8 linked zip lines that traverse the site; a Discovery/Kids’ Course offering elements similar to the aerial course but geared toward children; an accessible Discovery Zip Line and a Treewalk Village, a network of colorful tree houses connected by ramps, nets and slides.
+Zip into summer and visit Treetop Trekking 1000 Islands!
+Located in the heart of the 1000 Islands, Treetop Trekking 1000 Islands is Ontario’s newest and largest zip lining and canopy adventure experience.
+The park has a variety of exciting options: the Adventure Park with 5 aerial courses; the Zip Tour featuring 8 linked zip lines that traverse the site; the Discovery/Kids’ Course offering elements similar to the aerial course, but geared toward children; the accessible Discovery Zip Line, and the Treewalk Village, a network of colorful tree houses connected by ramps, nets and slides.

 Operating: April to October